 If you are a group of people, it might be a better option to book an apartment in the center of Zakopane.

-Final option for a cheap accommodation and prices shich they star from only 120 PLN per night for two people, is the Resorts Lipki Park, Za Strugiem 41 B.
+The final option for a cheap accommodation and prices which they star from only 120 PLN per night for two people, is the Resorts Lipki Park, Za Strugiem 41 B.

 Organized tours from Krakow to Zakopane

 In case you have not rented a car and you would like to see something more in Zakopane, then it might worth to take a tour from Krakow.

 If you are a small group of people, in the end, it will not cost too much money for each one.